Fast fashion is cheap, low quality clothing that is produced rapidly by mass-market retailers.

 Have that dress lying around that needs to be hemmed?
 Or a pair of jeans that needs a new zipper?
 Instead of going out and buying new clothes to replace them, bring it back old school and learn how to repair your own clothes.

-You know the saying less is more?
-Well for good reason.
+They say less is more, and for good reason.
 With the new wave of minimalism and slow fashion, more consumers are realising that less items in their lives means less decisions and less harm to the environment.

-We live in a world bombarded by advertisements encouraging us to buy more, so it's hard not to think that our next purchase will bring us some sort of happiness.
+We live in a world full of advertisements constantly urging us to buy more, making it easy to believe that our next purchase will somehow bring lasting happiness.

-By changing our mindset to shop more consciously and really think and understand where our clothes come from and who made our clothes, lets us place more value on the items we do have and makes sure we get the most use out of them.
+By changing our mindset to shop more consciously and really think and understand where our clothes come from and who made them, we can place more value on what we already have and make sure we get the most out of it.